You Can't Trifle With Sin

 There is nothing covered up that will not be revealed, and hidden that will not be known.
 (Lk 12:2, NASB)

 How many secret pornography problems led to the collapse of a marriage?
-How many “just a couple drinks'' led to a deadly car crash?
+How many “just a couple drinks” led to a deadly car crash?
 How many harsh words, angry outbursts, or spiteful comments led to the loss of jobs, trust, or relationships?
 Doping violations that led to the stripping of Olympic medals?
-Fudging the numbers on your tax return that led to audits, lawyers, and financial ruin?
+Fudging numbers on a tax return that led to audits, lawyers, and financial ruin?
 Dabbling in fentanyl that caused an overdose?
 Unwanted sexual advances that led to social ruin?
 Racist comments that led to all-out war?
-I’m sure Achan was a stand-up guy in Israel, but one little act of disobedience - secretly keeping plunder and burying it under his tent - led to the death of him and his whole family (Judges 7).
+I’m sure Achan was a stand-up guy in ancient Israel, but one act of disobedience - secretly keeping plunder and burying it under his tent - led to the death of him and his whole family (Judges 7).

 There is a way that seems right to a man, but its end is the way to death.
 (Pr 14:12, ESV)